EA Exam Information

 - Meet Continuing Education Requirements, which include 72 hours every three years (minimum of 16 hours per year, two of which must be on ethics).

 While every student will study at a different pace, it usually takes about 2-3 months of study per Part, totaling 6-9 months for all 3 Parts.
-Our PassMap Learning Management System lets you customize your learning experience.
+Our <a href="https://www.hockinternational.com/how-to-use-hock-passmap/" target="_blank" rel="noopener">PassMap</a> Learning Management System lets you customize your learning experience.
 By simply entering your target exam date into PassMap, you will have a weekly study schedule to stay on track for your target exam date.

-For even more in-depth articles about choosing a certification, preparing for exams, and professional development, visit the free HOCK Resource Library.
-If you have any other questions about the exam or study for the exam, please get in touch and we will be glad to help.
+If you have any other questions about the exam or studying for the exam, please get in touch and we will be glad to help.